Interview with author Tiffany Cash-Harris

 Q5.
 Is there lots to do before you drive in and start writing a book?

 Q6.
-How long did it take you to write ‘‘Freddie Yeti Gets A Pet’ book?
+How long did it take you to write ‘Chocolate Milk With A Side Of Beauty’ book?

 Q8.
-Tell us about the process of coming up with the cover and the title of your book ?
+Tell us about the process of coming up with the book cover and the title ‘Chocolate Milk With A Side Of Beauty’ ?

 Q9.
 When writing a book how do you keep things fresh, for both your readers and also yourself?